redcross/smoke-alarm-portal/DEVELOPMENT.md

 #Red Cross Smoke Alarm Portal Development

-This file contains information on development ideas as well as HOWTOs for specific tasks
+This file contains an overview of how to do development on this application, as well as HOWTOs for specific tasks.

+## Architecture Overview

+TBD: Explain the various locations in the code tree that we most commonly find ourselves editing to accomplish tasks.

 ## HOWTOs: